 MassArt has fully embraced the concept of incorporating sustainability into our campus.
-We have made improvements in many areas such as our energy management systems, the recycling program, and the selection of vendors and products.
-The college has also incorporated green initiatives into the curriculum.
+We have made improvements in many areas such as our energy management systems, the recycling and Compost programs, and the selection of vendors and products.
+The college has also incorporated sustainability teaching into the curriculum.

 As we move forward, we are striving to surpass our previous years' benchmarks.
 Our primary goal is the conservation of our natural resources, awareness, and the implementation of new energy saving ideas and designs.

 MassArt is focusing on establishing the following elements:

 - The purchase (or lease) and operation of a 400Kw combined heat and power (CHP) electrical generator on the campus to provide 55% of the campus electricity and up to 20% of the heating load,

 - The purchase of renewable wind electricity through the NSTAR Green program, and

 - The conversion to biofuel in the campus boiler as a secondary fuel source as specifically mandated in EO 484.

 - Small scale photo voltaic systems on the Kennedy, South, North, and Tower buildings.